Bluesheep33/Palcord/README.md

 ### Project setup
 - Make sure you have all the requirements
+- Put the correct values in the `.env_sample` file and rename the file to `.env`
 - TODO: Add instructions on how to set up the project

+### Pictures
+- TODO: Add pictures of the bot in action

 ### Closing remarks
 Feel free to contribute to this repository by making a pull request or opening an issue.
 I'm open to suggestions and improvements.